-Consequently, the tractors start off moving quickly, but each foot of ground covered causes the friction to increase such that what seemed comfortable at first becomes impossible and the tractor stops.
+Consequently, the tractors start off moving quickly, but each foot of ground covered causes the friction to increase such that what seemed comfortable at first becomes impossible, and the tractor stops.
 In this way, each tractor is tested only up to the limit it can endure and no more.
-Therefore, no one can cross the finish line for all will meet their match somewhere on the journey down the track; even tractors with multiple engines producing thousands of horsepower are not able to complete the race!
+Therefore, no one can cross the finish line, for all will meet their match somewhere on the journey down the track; even tractors with multiple engines producing thousands of horsepower cannot complete the race!

 Phase IV: Death of self-will (self-abandonment or brokenness stage) (Philippians 3:10…being conformed to His death,)

-As this tractor pull race continues, we will become more aware of various things that are slowing us down.
+As this tractor pull race continues, we will become more aware of various things slowing us down (1).
 Some of these things will be a sin, and some are simply distractions to our divine destiny in life.
 Consequently, we learn to seek the Lord’s wisdom and choose to have them removed (Hebrews 12:1).
-However, there will be one major area that we cannot remove no matter the fighting or pleading with God.
-This one major area is the cross God, our Father, has chosen us to bear (Matthew 10:38,39.
+However, there will be one major area that we cannot remove, no matter the fighting or pleading with God.
+This one major area is the cross God, our Father, has chosen for us to bear (Matthew 10:38,39.
 Matthew 16:24.
 Mark 8:34.
 Luke 9:23,24.
 Luke 14:26,27.
 John 12:25.
 Romans 8:13.
 Colossians 3:5.
 Titus 2:12).

 The Five Phases of Spiritual Growth Series: